 Sunset Hills Foliage expanded rapidly and began to pick up larger interior plantscaping projects, including the Federal Home Loan Bank Board, The Federal Reserve Bank, Embassy Suites hotels, The World Bank, The National Aquarium, The National Institutes of Health (NIH), The American Chemical Society, The Rouse Company, The Nature Conservancy global headquarters, The North American Volkswagen headquarters and many major local malls, restaurants, commercial lobbies, atriums and office spaces in the DC/MD/VA areas.

 In 1985, the company moved to its current location on US-1 in Laurel, MD, purchasing the old house at 10081 Washington Blvd North and converting it to an office and greenhouse.
 In 1987, Sunset Hills Foliage expanded and built the Baobab Nursery in Homestead, Florida to produce their own supply of greenery.
 The nursery prospered until 1992 when Hurricane Andrew, a devastating category-5 storm, caused heavy structural damage and it was sold soon after.
-Mike Cosgrove retired from Sunset Hills Foliage in 1984 and Tracy Katz retired in 1988, leaving Steve Katz as the sole owner.
+Mike Cosgrove retired from Sunset Hills Foliage in 1984 and Tracy Katz retired in 1988, leaving Steve Katz and Joanne Odegard as the owners.